fbgabriana/fbgabriana.github.io/miniproject1/README.md

 * [See the final version](home/)

-**_Update_: This folder is now frozen to preserve the state when it was submitted.**
+**_Update_: This folder is now frozen.**

+	- To preserve the state when it was submitted, no more changes will be made to this folder.

-* This folder has been forked into the [philippine-astronomy](/philippine-astronomy/) folder.
+	- This folder has been forked into the [philippine-astronomy](/philippine-astronomy/) folder.

-* All subsequent updates to this website shall occur at that folder instead.
+	- All subsequent updates to this website shall occur at that folder instead.